Ideo CEO Tim Brown, who helped popularize design thinking, steps down

 Tim Brown, the CEO of the global design firm Ideo, is leaving the role after a 19-year run.
 He announced the move in an open letter on Ideo’s site.
-He will be replaced by Ideo alum Sandy Speicher, who is Ideo’s first female CEO.
+He will be replaced by Ideo’s Sandy Speicher, who is the company’s first female CEO.
+The transition will take place this August, and Brown will stay with the company.

 Brown helped transform Ideo from a more industrial design firm known for projects like Apple’s first computer mouse into a systems-thinking organization, analyzing the systemic issues inside sectors like healthcare and management.
 Under his lead, the company became skilled at not just building products but building services.
 He also helped Ideo launch new organizational arms focused on humanitarian efforts, venture projects, and education.